 In particular, focus on three parameters to know more about your competition –

-For example, below is a snapshot of the analysis for the keyword “custom t shirts”.
-You can do a similar search for your product idea and check out the details of your competition.
+For example, below is a snapshot of the analysis for the keyword “custom t-shirts”.
+You can do similar research for business ideas that can make money for you.

 Competition(index) is the density of advertisers bidding on this keyword for their ads.
 A score of 1.00 indicates the highest level of competition, and a score of 0.00 indicates no competition.

 Even with the competition, you can differentiate yourself by having something unique in your product or by choosing a niche within your product idea that would make you a winner.